Kevin McCollum: Career

 McCollum co-founded The Booking Group, which has represented more than 18 Tony Award-winning plays and musicals since its inception.
 He also co-founded The Producing Office with Jeffrey Seller in 1996.

 Through a career that has spanned over twenty-five years in the theatre industry, McCollum has received three Tony Awards for Best Musical for In the Heights (2008), Avenue Q (2004), and Rent (1996).
 Other producing credits include Motown the Musical (Broadway and tour), The Drowsy Chaperone (five 2006 Tony Awards), Baz Luhrmann's La Bohème (two 2002 Tony Awards), the hit revival of West Side Story (2009), Bengal Tiger at the Baghdad Zoo (2011), and [title of show] (2008).

 McCollum was co-producer of the musical Rent in 1996, winner of that year's Tony Awards for Best Musical, Best Book, Best Score and Best Featured Actor.
 It also won the Pulitzer Prize for Drama, making it only the fifth musical to ever win both the Pulitzer and the Tony.
 It also won six Drama Desk Awards, including Best Musical.
 In 2005 he served as executive producer for the movie version of Rent.

-He is currently represented on Broadway by the comedy The Play That Goes Wrong which opened in the spring of 2017.
-In February 2015, Motown the Musical opened at the Shaftesbury Theatre on London's West End.
-In February 2016, Hand to God, formerly seen on Broadway at the Booth Theatre, opened at the Vaudeville Theater on London's West End.